CSCfi/mlflow-openshift/docs/.ipynb_checkpoints/USER_GUIDE-checkpoint.md

 There is also video guide available in video.csc.fi -service:
 - [VIDEO: MLflow - How to setup and start using in Rahti](https://video.csc.fi/media/t/0_2frjyzz9)

-If you are unfamiliar with Rahti and how to get started, first check [Rahti's documentation](https://docs.csc.fi/cloud/rahti/)
+If you are unfamiliar with Rahti and how to get started, first check [Rahti's documentation](https://docs.csc.fi/cloud/rahti/).

-Create new project by clicking *Create Project* and fill your project name and csc_project code
+Create new project by clicking *Create Project* and fill your project name and csc_project code.

 ![Create project](pics/create_project.png)

-After you've created the project, *Browse catalog*
+After you've created the project, *Browse catalog*.

 ![Browse catalog](pics/browse_catalog.jpg)

-Find MLflow, click to choose it and click Next to start configuring your application
+Find MLflow, click to choose it and click Next to start configuring your application.

 ![Configure app](pics/configure_app.jpg)

 Fill the configuration form.
-Explanation and recommendations after the picture below
+Explanation and recommendations after the picture below.

 ![Fill the form](pics/fill_the_form.png)

 - App Name: You can define unique name for your MLflow instance.
 Name will be part of app public address.